 From information such as which country has the most cases to political statements made by leaders, trusted websites such as PolitiFact and Snopes could be used for information verification.
-These sites serve as fact-checkers, and are useful in identifying false information.
+These sites serve as fact-checkers and are useful in identifying false information.

 Misinformation being spread in India.

-- The circulation of fake news that special train services are running in India led thousands of migrant workers to congregate in railway stations.
+The circulation of fake news that special train services are running in India led thousands of migrant workers to congregate in railway stations.

-- Elected representatives believed that cow urine and cow dung could prevent the virus, while another distributed cloves for they believed in its ability to cure the disease as it has been ‘energized by mantras.’
+Elected representatives believed that cow urine and cow dung could prevent the virus, while another distributed cloves for they believed in its ability to cure the disease as it has been ‘energized by mantras.’

-Measures taken to curb the spread of false information
+Measures taken to curb the spread of false information:

 The Governments in different states have started platforms on which information can be verified.
 The Karnataka police launched a platform to check whether the news is fake or real.
 “Launching now: Karnataka State Police FactCheck – Don’t fall for fake news, factcheck.ksp.gov.in,” tweeted Director General of Police Praveen Sood.
 The public can submit fake news for verification.
-Telecom companies had also replaced the caller tunes of users to a mandatory explaining of the disease to make people aware and alert to its symptoms.
+Telecom companies had also replaced the caller tunes of users with a mandatory explaining of the disease to make people aware and alert to its symptoms.